Where to Eat and Drink in Palisade, CO

 High Country Orchards

 Slice O’ Life Bakery: Stop in for coffee and a cookie or pastry at this local bakery.
+There are also breakfast dishes like quiche, avocado toast and burritos.
 105 W. 3rd.

 Slice O’ Life Bakery